Liam-Malone/Liam-Malone/README.md

 ### Programming Languages:

 - Rust (My most-used by far)
-- Zig (May overtake my Rust use... we'll see)
+- Zig (Been making some small games)
 - Java (College, kept off of github)
 - C++ (College and other, kept off of github)
 - C (Mostly maintaining my DWM fork)